rtella20/java-legacy-starter/Notes.md

 Smell 8: Hard coded error codes in name validation.
 They can use some constants.

 Smell 9: Separation of concerns.
 The address related activities can be separated from job applicant.

+Smell 10: Reviewing the Address, it can further refactored to separate city sate lookup from address class.